nymtech/nym/documentation/operators/src/nodes/network-requester-setup.md

 You can find a list of Network Requesters running the default whitelist in the [explorer](https://explorer.nymtech.net/network-components/service-providers).
 This list comprises of the NRs running as infrastructure for NymConnect.

-> We are currently working on a smart-contract based solution more in line with how Mix nodes and Gateways announce themselves to the network.
+> We are currently working on a smart-contract based solution more in line with how Mix Nodes and Gateways announce themselves to the network.

 ## Viewing command help